-However, under the new Civil Code, which takes effect from April 2020, a claim is extinguished if not exercised within three years from the time that the obligee comes to know that the claim is exercisable or within 10 years from the time that the claim is exercisable (article 166(1) of the new Civil Code) and the specific statute of limitations for a claim arising from a commercial transaction will be abolished.
+With respect to an SQCO action, there is no specific statute of limitations other than the general rules of the Japanese Civil Code, which prescribe that a claim shall be extinguished if not exercised within three years from the time that the obligee comes to know that the claim is exercisable or within 10 years from the time that the claim is exercisable (article 166(1) of the Civil Code (Act No. 89 of 1896)).
 In addition, there is a longer statute of limitations for a claim for damages arising from harm to one's life or person.
-Namely, such claim involving a breach of a contract is extinguished if not exercised within five years from the time that the obligee comes to know that the claim is exercisable or within 20 years from the time that the claim is exercisable, and such claim involving a tortious act is extinguished if not exercised within five years from the time that the victim comes to know of the damages and the identity of the perpetrator or within 20 years from the time of the tortious act (articles 167, 724 and 724-2 of the new Civil Code).
+Namely, a claim involving a breach of a contract is extinguished if not exercised within five years from the time that the obligee comes to know that the claim is exercisable or within 20 years from the time that the claim is exercisable, and a claim involving a tortious act is extinguished if not exercised within five years from the time that the victim comes to know of the damages and the identity of the perpetrator or within 20 years from the time of the tortious act (articles 167, 724 and 724-2 of the Civil Code).

-The statute of limitations shall be tolled without filing a lawsuit for a certain period of time upon the demand by an obligee for the fulfilment of an obligation or acknowledgment of obligation by the obligor and, under the new Civil Code, upon reaching an agreement to negotiate a claim, and in other specific circumstances (articles 147, 153 of the Civil Code and articles 147-152 of the new Civil Code).
+The statute of limitations shall be tolled without filing a lawsuit for a certain period of time upon the demand by an obligee for the fulfilment of an obligation or acknowledgment of obligation by the obligor, upon reaching an agreement to negotiate a claim, and in other specific circumstances (articles 147-152 of the Civil Code).
 However, SQCOs are not entitled to toll the statute of limitations as target claims substantially belong to target consumers.
 Therefore, there are no means to toll the statute of limitations for all potential target consumers.